HarlandZZC/harlandzzc.github.io/_pages/about.md

 My research interests are in artificial intelligence and its applications to various signal processing problems, such as audio processing and neuroimaging analysis.

+I am a volunteer at the Chengdu Research Base of Giant Panda Breeding.

 Please feel free to contact me via email, or visit the DSP Lab for in-person discussions!